jbakes89/rock-paper-scissors/README.md

 This is part of the **DOM Manipulation** lesson in the Odin Project Foundations course.

-### TODO (updated Jan 31st, 2021)
+### TODO (updated Feb 4th, 2021)
-- Make the game first-to-5 points instead of fixed number of rounds
+- Implement Model and Controller as classes
+- Add a 'modules' directory and move top-level code into main.js
 - Restart button
 - Option to set game length
 - Visual presentation